Council (Scouting America): Overseas areas

-The BSA charters two councils for American Scouts living overseas, largely on military bases in Europe and Asia.
-The Transatlantic Council, headquartered in Brussels, Belgium, serves BSA units in much of Europe, Africa, Middle East, and Central Asia.
+Scouting America charters two councils for American Scouts living overseas, largely on military bases in Europe and Asia.
+The Transatlantic Council, headquartered in Brussels, Belgium, serves Scouting America units in much of Europe, Africa, Middle East, and Central Asia.
 While the Far East Council, headquartered at Camp Zama in Japan, serves units in the western Pacific areas, including Japan, South Korea, Taiwan, Hong Kong, China, Okinawa, Thailand, Philippines, Singapore, Malaysia, India, Vietnam, Australia, New Zealand, Cambodia, Indonesia and Bangladesh.
-The Aloha Council in Hawaii also serves BSA units in the American territories of American Samoa, Guam, the Northern Mariana Islands and in the sovereign countries of the Federated States of Micronesia, the Marshall Islands, and Palau.
+The Aloha Council in Hawaii also serves Scouting America units in the American territories of American Samoa, Guam, the Northern Mariana Islands and in the sovereign countries of the Federated States of Micronesia, the Marshall Islands, and Palau.

 The Direct Service branch enables U.S. citizens and their dependents abroad to access Scouting programs in other locations and in isolated areas, including the Interamerican Region (North, Central, and South America, and the Caribbean).
 Direct Service is managed by the National Capital Area Council.